-When Sleep is initiated, the power lights blink and the screen clears.
-Your work is saved to memory, letting you exit Sleep faster than exiting Hibernation.
+In the Sleep state, the screen clears, and your work is saved to memory, letting you exit Sleep faster than exiting Hibernation.
 If the computer is in the Sleep state for an extended period or if the battery reaches a critical battery level while in the Sleep state, the computer initiates Hibernation.

-When Hibernation is initiated, your work is saved to a hibernation file on the hard drive and the computer turns off.
+In the Hibernation state, your work is saved to a hibernation file on the hard drive and the computer turns off.